GlowyGhost/dumb-apps/README.md

 How to install:
-1. Get the app from the versions list made for your os
+1. Get the app from the Releases made for your OS
 2. Run the app
 3. Choose what you want to get
 4. Wait for it to install